Bhujangini Mudra (Cobra Gesture): How to Do, Benefits & Side Effects

 1. Improves digestion

-Bhujangini mudra is known for elevating the efficiency of the digestive organs.
-It stimulates the esophagus walls and digestive glands facilitating the secretion of digestive juices.
-Hence, it is beneficial in improving digestion.
+Bhujangini Mudra is known for enhancing the efficiency of the digestive organs.
+It stimulates the walls of the esophagus and the digestive glands, facilitating the secretion of digestive juices.
+Consequently, it is beneficial for improving digestion.

 2. Tones the stomach

-This mudra has satiating effects on hunger, thus regulates the eating habits.
-Therefore, benefits the digestive tract internally and strengthens the abdominal muscles thereby providing a toned tummy and a fitter look.
+This mudra has satiating effects on hunger, thus regulating eating habits.
+It benefits the digestive tract internally and strengthens the abdominal muscles, providing a toned tummy and a fitter appearance.

 3. Cures digestive disorders